tannerwelsh/dotfiles/README.md

 $ refresh           # => re-source ~/.zshrc in shell (to include latest changes)
 ```

+## Additional Tools

+There are other tools which you may want to install depending on environment needs.

+- [ImageMagick](https://imagemagick.org/) - image processing tool, used by lots of libraries

 ## Resources

 - [dotbot: A tool that bootstraps your dotfiles](https://github.com/anishathalye/dotbot/)